Samuel Silkin: Career

-He became a lawyer; he was called to the bar in 1941.
+He became a lawyer and was called to the bar in 1941.
+He received a commission in the British Army in December 1941.

 On 18 March 1946, Silkin, with the military rank of lieutenant colonel, presided over the Double Tenth war crimes trials at the Supreme Court Building in Singapore.
 Twenty-one Japanese Kenpeitai were accused of torturing 57 internees, resulting in the deaths of 15.
 On 15 April 1946, after a hearing lasting 21 days, eight were sentenced to death by hanging.
 Three others received life imprisonment, one a sentence of fifteen years, and two were given prison terms of eight years.
 Seven were acquitted.

 In 1963, Silkin was raised to the rank of Queen's Counsel.
 He chaired the Society of Labour Lawyers.
 He served as a councillor on Camberwell Borough Council from 1953 until 1959.

 Parliamentary career

 At the 1964 general election, Silkin was elected Member of Parliament for the Dulwich constituency, adjoining his father's former constituency of Peckham.
-He was re-elected in Dulwich until his retirement at the 1983 general election.
+He was subsequently re-elected in Dulwich and continued to serve until his retirement at the 1983 general election.

 From 1974 to 1979, he served as Attorney General for England and Wales and Northern Ireland under Labour Prime Ministers Harold Wilson and James Callaghan.
-After his retirement from politics, he was created a life peer as Baron Silkin of Dulwich, of North Leigh in the County of Oxfordshire on 13 May 1985.
+After his retirement from politics, he was created a life peer as Baron Silkin of Dulwich, of North Leigh in the County of Oxfordshire, on 13 May 1985.

 Family

-Silkin died in 1988, aged 70.
-He left, by his first wife Elaine Stamp (whom he married in 1941), two sons and two daughters.
-He did not have any children by his widow, Sheila Swanston, whom he married in 1985 after his first wife's death.
+In 1941, Silkin married Elaine Stamp, with whom he had two sons and two daughters.
+His first wife died in 1984, and the following year, he married Sheila Marian.

+Silkin died at Churchill Hospital in Oxford on 17 August 1988, at the age of 70.